netascode/iac-validate/README.md

 Syntactic validation is done by basic YAML syntax validation (e.g., indentation) and by providing a [Yamale](https://github.com/23andMe/Yamale) schema and validating all YAML files against that schema.
 Semantic validation is done by providing a set of rules (implemented in Python) which are then validated against the YAML data.
 Every rule is implemented as a Python class and should be placed in a `.py` file located in the `--rules` path.

 Each `.py` file must have a single class named `Rule`.
 This class must have the following attributes: `id`, `description` and `severity`.
 It must implement a `classmethod()` named `match` that has a single function argument `data` which is the data read from all YAML files.
+It can optionally also have a second argument `schema` which would then provide the `Yamale` schema.
 It should return a list of strings, one for each rule violation with a descriptive message.
 A sample rule can be found below.

 ```python
 class Rule: